eHarmony/face-parts-service/README.md

 2.  sudo yum install atlas-devel.x86_64
 3.  sudo yum install qt5

-# Make instructions
+# Make Instructions
 1. Locate qmake (or add it to your path)
 2. Create a build directory and cd into it
 3.  qmake path/to/src/face-parts-service.pro
   1. For debug version run qmake CONFIG=debug path/to/src/face-parts-service.pro
 4.  make

-# Test instructions
+# Test Instructions
 1. Locate qmake (or add it to your path)
 2. Create a build directory and cd into it
 3.  qmake path/to/src/face-parts-service-test/face-parts-service-test.pro